Are Scholarships Taxable?

 Scholarships That Are Tax-Free

-Students can be exempt from paying taxes on their scholarships if they satisfy certain criteria.
+Students can be exempt from paying taxes on their college scholarships if they satisfy certain criteria.
 For one, they must be enrolled at an accredited college, university, or educational institution that maintains regular attendance.

-Additionally, scholarship funds must be used to pay for qualified education expenses—a determination made by the IRS.
+Additionally, scholarship funds must be used to pay for qualified education expenses — a determination made by the IRS.
 Under this definition, qualified education expenses include the following:

 • Tuition